scanpay/node-scanpay/README.md

 #### handlePing(String, String)

-Handle and validate synchronization pings ([docs](https://docs.scanpay.dk/synchronization#ping-service)).
-This method accepts two arguments, the HTTP message body and the `X-Signature` HTTP header.
-The return value is a JSON object ([example](tests/handlePing.js)).
+Handle and validate synchronization pings.
+The method accepts two arguments, the body of the received ping and the `X-Signature` HTTP header.
+The method returns an object ([docs](https://docs.scanpay.dk/synchronization#ping-service) \| [example](tests/handlePing.js)).

 ```js
 try {